WeDesign Website Design

 Some iterations made based on user research and user testing results

-During our task analysis interview, we find out on the landing page, users easily scroll down and didn’t pay much attention to the main product we are offering.
+We find out on the landing page, users easily scroll down and didn’t pay much attention to the main product we are offering.

 To highlight our main product, enhance the programs display

 We increased the proportion of this area in the whole landing page

 Removed the mouseover effect to know what each picture is about, lower the screen complexity, reduced the interaction steps

 According to our Google analytics Behavior Flow, we found out the majority of our users choose to view our prestigious faculty page after the landing page.

 During our in-person interview with our target users, they find it’s confusing when there are only faculty pictures.
 They want to know the areas that this faculty is good at, the school this faculty is originally from.